- Mary Rogelstad

 - How much interaction with local community members do they want?

 There is a wide variance in the number of service hours students get on different programs.
 The range for Rustic Pathways’ options can be viewed on our program page.
 There are programs with a small amount of service, such as Big Fiji Explorer with six hours and Puerto Rico Paradise and Moroccan Wanderer with ten.
-On the other end of the spectrum are intensive service programs like Come With Nothing: The Rustic Expedition in Thailand and Sun, Sand and International Service in Fiji with 60 hours of service each.
+On the other end of the spectrum are intensive service programs like Come With Nothing: The Rustic Expedition in Thailand.

 For projects, students interested in the environment have a variety of options to choose from.
 Some programs like Hawaii Service offer opportunities to work with plant life.
 Other travel experiences focus on animals.
-This includes programs that center on a wide diversity of animals like Animal Conservation in Australia and Marine and Rainforest Conservation in Thailand, along with programs with a more specific focus like the Turtle Conservation Project in Costa Rica.
+This includes programs that center on a wide diversity of animals like Animal Conservation in Australia, along with programs with a more specific focus like the Turtle Conservation Project in Costa Rica and the Thai Elephant Conservation Project in Thailand.

 Many other programs give a bit of a mixture of nature and infrastructure projects.
 This includes popular programs like Pura Vida Service in Costa Rica.